-Confirm your position: Support Support In-part Oppose (please tick relevant box) My submission is: Retain MUZ-S6 standards for verandahs on sites with pedestrian frontage identified on the planning maps.
+Confirm your position: Support Support Oppose] (please tick relevant box) My submission is: Retain MUZ-S6 standards for verandahs on sites with pedestrian frontage identified on the planning maps.
 Retain MUZ-S7 standards for screening of outdoor storage areas from adjoining sites and roads.
-Retain MUZ-S8 standards for 50% landscaping and screening along road boundaries.
-S547.014 to S547.016 I seek the following decision from the Council: We support a town centre zoning and/or bylaw that requires pedestrian frontages of commercial buildings in the new mix used zones to have presented and upkept to maintain Amenity values in town centres.
-The execitie provisions of the Dion that my submission valetos to ever The specific provisions of the Plan that my submission relates to are: Planning Maps Confirm your position: Support Support In-part Oppose (please tick relevant box) (preuse tiek relevant boxy My submission is: We support the new mixed used Zones, and submit that we support a greater area of mixed use zone in Coopers Beach, and Cable Bay/Doubtless Bay, to encourage more activation of this area and to allow a wider range of housing options.
-Would like to have an added zone for Ahipara and Pukenui and other serviced settlements I seek the following decision from the Council: Amend the Planning Maps to increase the area of the Mixed Use zones at Coopers Beach, Cable Bay and Doubtless Bay, Ahipara, Pukenui and other serviced settlements. \$547.017 The specific provisions of the Plan that my submission relates to are: SUB-02, SUB-P8, SUB-P9, SUB-S1 Confirm your position: Support Support Oppose (please tick relevant box) My submission is: Delete paragraph a) of SUB-O2, so that protection of highly productive land is not an objective of subdivision.
+Retain MUZ-S8 standards for 50% landscaping and screening along road boundaries. \$541.013 \$541.014 \$541.015 I seek the following decision from the Council: We support a town centre zoning and/or bylaw that requires pedestrian frontages of commercial buildings in the new mix used zones to have presented and upkept to maintain Amenity values in town centres. - The specific provisions of the Plan that my submission relates to are: Planning Maps - Confirm your position: Support Support In-part Oppose (please tick relevant box) - My submission is: We support the new mixed used Zones, and submit that we support a greater area of mixed use zone in Coopers Beach, and Cable Bay/Doubtless Bay, to encourage more activation of this area and to allow a wider range of housing options.
+Would like to have an added zone for Ahipara and Pukenui and other serviced settlements - I seek the following decision from the Council: Amend the Planning Maps to increase the area of the Mixed Use zones at Coopers Beach, Cable Bay and Doubtless Bay, Ahipara, Pukenui and other serviced settlements.
+S541.016 The specific provisions of the Plan that my submission relates to are: SUB-02, SUB-P8, SUB-P9, SUB-S1 Confirm your position: Support Support In-part Oppose (please tick relevant box) - My submission is: Delete paragraph a) of SUB-O2, so that protection of highly productive land is not an objective of subdivision.
 Amend policy SUB-P8, by adding more circumstances where rural lifestyle bocks can be allowed in the Rural Production Zone, especially around existing houses.
 Delete policy SUB-P9, which further limits rural lifestyle bocks in the Rural Production Zone.
-Amend standard SUB-S1 in relation to the Rural Production Zone, to generally allow lots of 4ha, and allow lots less than 4ha around existing houses. \$547.018 to \$547.021 CO41.010 to CO41.021 I seek the following decision from the Council: SUB-P9 overlaps with and duplicates the content of SUB-P8.
+Amend standard SUB-S1 in relation to the Rural Production Zone, to generally allow lots of 4ha, and allow lots less than 4ha around existing houses.
+I seek the following decision from the Council: SUB-P9 overlaps with and duplicates the content of SUB-P8.
 We do not support the large title sizes in the rural zone.
-We submit that subdivision should allow lots to 4ha or smaller, and that the subdivision of smaller lots around existing houses be provided for.
-The specific provisions of the Plan that my submission relates to are: GRZ-P3, GRZ-R9, SUB-S1 Confirmation Compart Co Confirm your position: Support Support Oppose (please tick relevant box) My submission is: My submission is: We support a higher density of housing in the new multi-unit development rules. tive support a riigher density of nodsing in the new maid dill development raies.
+We submit that subdivision should allow lots to 4ha or smaller, and that the subdivision of smaller lots around existing houses be provided for. \$541.017 \$541.018 \$541.019 \$541.020 The specific provisions of the Plan that my submission relates to are: GRZ-P3, GRZ-R9, SUB-S1 1 Confirm your position: Support Oppose (please tick relevant box) - My submission is: We support a higher density of housing in the new multi-unit development rules.
+We support a higher density of housing in the residential zones 1